b-n/pingora-training/step2/README.md

 curl http://localhost:8001/
 ```

-The responses should be 403's, but the proxy should be outputing something similar to the following:
+The responses should be 200s with the contents of their homepage.
+The proxy should be outputing something similar to the following:

 ```
 Selected upstream: Backend { addr: Inet(1.0.0.1:443), weight: 1 }